1. Calorie counting is OK, but not very useful

 Two Meanings to the Phrase "Gaining Weight"

-(2) “Intestinal starvation" refers to a condition in which all food is digested in the entire intestines (or it might be the small intestine only), caused by a repetitive cycle of "eating" and "not eating (being hungry)," which is a message to the body that “there is no food.”
+“Intestinal starvation" refers to a condition in which all food is fully digested in the entire intestines (or it might be the small intestine only), caused by a repetitive cycle of eating and not-eating (being hungry).
+This triggers a signal through the gut-brain axis, informing the brain that "there is no food."

 Three (+one) Factors to Accelerate “Intestinal Starvation”